data-cleaning/EESW2019_tutorial/README.md

 ### Course form

 The course form is highly hands-on.
-Each topic starts with an apprximately 10 minute session where you run and adapt some R code.
+Each topic starts with an approximately 10-15 minute session where you run and adapt some R code.
 Next, I will provide background and details on what you just did.
-After that, depending on time there is a more in-depth assignment.
+After that there is a more in-depth assignment.
+Depending on time and topic we will discuss the topic more in-depth after that.